 Despite the County’s repute, Shelter Cove is an ideal spot on the Pacific’s Lost Coast surrounded by the Sinkyone National Wilderness area.
 It is a great place for me to live, read, write, and relax.
 There’s just one road in and out of Shelter Cove.

 I seriously considered becoming a misanthrope after being in PR for many years; living here, I easily could have.
-I believe Charles Schultz said it best: “I love mankind; its people I can’t stand.”
+I believe Charles Schultz said it best: “I love mankind; it is people I can’t stand.”

 With tall mountains above and the shores of the Pacific below, Shelter Cove has mild Mediterranean type weather, the coolest and most stable climate — remaining anywhere — with just a ten-degree variance year-round.